jgwill/jgtml/README.md

 2. Initialize the `TradingEchoLattice` with the desired instrument and timeframes.
 3. Use the `process_instrument` method to analyze the instrument across multiple timeframes and directions.
 4. Focus on the alignment of multiple indicators and timeframes to identify potential breakout signals.
+5. Once installed, run `trading-echo-lattice` for a ready-to-use command-line interface.

 ### Green Dragon Breakout